snoyberg/posa-chapter/warp.md

 Fig (TBD:warp.png) illustrates this case.
 Again, `open()`, `stat()`, `close()` and other system calls can be ommitted thanks to the cache mechanism described in Section (TBD:Timers for file descriptors).
-The following subsection describe another performace tuning in the case of `ResponseFile`.
+The following subsection describes another performance tuning in the case of `ResponseFile`.

 ### Sending header and body together